winitzki/scall/tutorial/programming_dhall.md

 ### Verifying the laws of functors

-A functor's `fmap` function must satisfy the identity and the composition laws.
+A functor's `fmap` method must satisfy the identity and the composition laws.
 In the Haskell syntax, these laws are (informally) written as:

 ```haskell